jdillard/personal-site/source/_trips/2022-02-05-the-castle-tour.md

 ## The Descent

-We skiied our way down the tree line where I started to notice my binding was loose, realizing no on the team had any repair tools (I know have a repair kit), but luckily a pair of girls stopped and leant me there Leatherman Signal with the bit extension to adjust my binding back to the correct length.
+We skied our way down the tree line where I started to notice my binding was loose, realizing no on the team had any repair tools (I know have a repair kit), but luckily a pair of girls stopped and let me borrow their Leatherman Signal with the bit extension to adjust my binding back to the correct length.

 Besides that, everything went smooth through the trees, just make sure you don't